Get a Valuation

 Consider Your Finances and Credit Score

-The amount of money you can spend on rent every month will determine the size and type of property you can live in.
-Make this your start point before you start your property search, putting together a budget based on your salary and current outgoings.
+The amount of money you can spend on rent each month will determine the size and type of property you can live in.
+Use this as your starting point before beginning your property search, compiling a budget based on your salary and current expenses.

-You should also take your credit score into account, as you will undergo a credit check before you can sign a tenancy agreement.
+You should also consider your credit score, as you will undergo a credit check before you can sign a tenancy agreement.
 There is no set credit score that will enable you to rent, but it’s helpful to be aware of your current situation before proceeding.
 TransUnion, Experian and Equifax all provide free credit reports upon request.

 Start Your Property Search